quarter-pounder/helpcenter-editor/README.md

 ## Overview

-This is a sample/demo application showcasing a help center editor interface.
-The application includes:
+A help center content editor application with the following features:

 - **Rich text editing** with markdown support via carta-md
 - **Category management** for organizing guides